 Stepping into a new role of manager means that you will transition from being a specialist or a doer into a generalist or an orchestrator in your organisation.
-Aside from adapting to a new role with increased responsibilities, new managers must learn to become leaders.
+Aside from adapting to a new role with increased responsibilities, a new manager must learn to become a leader.

 A new manager is responsible for the workings and goals of an organisation and directs your team by providing the guidance, direction, leadership, and support necessary to ensure that they are able to accomplish their goals.

 Ultimately, as a new manager, you should be able to get the buy-in from your team as well as remove friction in implementing change so you will also need to know how to handle difficult situations.

 Research by Gartner shows that 60% of new managers fail within the first 24 months of their new position.
 Steve Smith, the author of Managing for Success: Practical Advice for Managers states that the main reason why most new managers fail is that they were never properly trained to manage.

 LinkedIn Learning published an analysis of the skills highly sought after by new managers and the results of the analysis is this: new managers are focused on thinking more strategically and learning to build stronger relationships.

 Strategic thinking is the ability of a leader to anticipate changes in the global market and identify areas for potential opportunities and growth.
 A leader who masters strategic thinking will be able to prepare for changes and put sound plans in place to deal with them before they even happen.

 Strategic thinking helps a leader to improve the process of budget acquisition and budget allocation as well.
 In the former, leaders learn how to strategically acquire the resources that they need to meet objectives and the latter helps a leader to determine how they can best allocate limited resources effectively to maximise strategic impact.